tillmannfalck/bagbunker/README.rst

 To get a coverage report::

-  % docker exec -it bb_dev bash -c 'cd $BB_CODE && nosetests --with-coverage'
+  % docker exec -it bbdev bash -c 'cd $BB_CODE && nosetests --with-coverage'

 In development setups, the coverage report is created in ``./cover/index.html`` and a summary is displayed in the terminal.
 For this to succeed the bagbunker group (65533) needs to have write permissions on the repository checkout.

 In order to access the coverage report in a production environment, you have to copy it out of the docker container::

-  % docker cp $COMPOSE_PROJECT_NAME:/opt/bagbunker/cover ./
+  % docker cp bbdev:/opt/bagbunker/cover ./

 Custom jobs in production / build docker image